Morocco Manners: Etiquette Tips in a Land of Hospitality

 Despite our lapses, we were warmly received everywhere we went.
 We may not have understood all the customs, but we did our best and that seemed good enough.

-As we were to observe many times during our trip, the generosity that Moroccans are famous for is no myth and it extends beyond merely possessions.
+As we were to observe many times during our trip, the generosity that Moroccans are famous for is no myth and it extends beyond mere possessions.

 Read more GoNOMAD stories by Ann Banks: